Bertrand31/S-same/README.md

 Each hash produced by the footprinting algorithm is 64 bits long.

-Furthermore, given the encoding used, every second of a second weights `44100 samples * 2 bytes * 1 channel ≈ 88 kB`.
+Furthermore, given the encoding used, every second of a song weights `44100 samples * 2 bytes * 1 channel ≈ 88 kB`.
 Since each chunk is 4 kilobytes long, it means every second will result in `88 / 4 = 22 hashes`.

 Given that songs are assumed to be 600 seconds long at most, the maximum number of hashes generated for a song is `600×22` which is `13200`.